Better sleep tonight…sounds luxurious, doesn’t it?

 - Skin shows age more (forget about that youthful glow)

 - Poor judgment – There’s actually a point where you lose touch with how sleep deprived you really are.
 You begin to think you’ve adapted to a lack of sleep, but tests show you haven’t.
-(Again, click here for the science stuff.)
+(Again, click here for the science stuff and check out this Sleep Deprivation Infographic from Sleep Standards.)

 The one very simple shift you can make today to sleep more soundly and consistently: get to bed by 10 pm.